ReactNative2000/vscode-live-server-plus-plus/README.md

 1. Push to `master` or `gh-pages` (or manually run the `Deploy GitHub Pages` workflow in Actions).
 2. Check Actions for a successful `Deploy GitHub Pages` run.
 3. Verify the Pages settings in the repository Settings → Pages and open the listed URL.

+## CI image publishing (GHCR)

+This project can optionally publish Docker images to GitHub Container Registry.
+See `docs/GHCR_SETUP.md` for setup steps and recommended token scopes.

+## Safety and firearms policy

+This project maintains a neutral safety policy regarding firearms and weapons.
+See `docs/FIREARMS_POLICY.md` for details on what content is allowed and how to report concerns.